 IDEXX 4DX TEST

 MVPH uses this test in place of the single heartworm test.
 In addition to Heartworm this also tests for exposure to the tick transmitted diseases of Lyme Disease, Anaplasmosis, and Ehlichiosis.
-If you have questions about ticks or tick transmitted disease, now is the time to ask.
+If you have questions about ticks or tick transmitted disease, just ask.

 While springtime sees the reemergence of the Minnesota State Insect (the mosquito) and renewed concerns regarding heartworm disease transmission, we encourage the year-round use of oral parasite preventatives.
 Whether you have known it or not, each month when giving your pet its heartworm preventative pill you have also been deworming the intestinal tract or the common roundworm, hookworm and whipworm.

 FLEA AND TICK PREVENTATIVES

 Spring each year means warm weather, lilacs, daffodils, and tulips in bloom and the dreaded emergence of fleas and ticks.
 In most cases our recommendation is to use the highly effective oral flea and tick medications such as NexGard, which are available by prescription.
 Topical application of Frontline Plus is also useful as a preventative against flea and tick infestations.
-Please stop in or call if you have any questions about your specific needs or concerns with external parasite control.
+Please call if you have any questions about your specific needs or concerns with external parasite control.

 EASTER SAFETY TIPS FOR YOUR PETS: